The deadline to submit a nomination for this prize was October 1, 2022. Nominations are no longer being accepted.

 The Bernheimer Prize goes to the best dissertation nominated by a department or program.
-The dissertation must have been defended in the year prior to July 1, 2017.
-Each institutional may nominate one dissertation in the field of comparative literature, identified as the best without regard to actual departmental affiliation.
-The prize carries an award of $1,000 and a certificate, complimentary registration for the Annual Meeting, as well as airfare and hotel accommodations** (not including food) to facilitate the recipient attending the 2018 ACLA Annual Meeting. (**economy-class airfare roundtrip from wherever the prize winner is located the week before the conference, and hotel accommodation for up to 4 nights at the conference hotel rate, or rough equivalent thereof if the conference hotel is booked).
+The dissertation must have been defended in the year prior to July 1, 2022.
+Each institution may nominate one dissertation in the field of comparative literature, identified as the best without regard to actual departmental affiliation.
+The prize carries an award of $1,000 and a certificate, complimentary registration for the Annual Meeting, as well as airfare and hotel accommodations** (not including food) to facilitate the recipient attending the 2023 ACLA Annual Meeting. (**economy-class airfare roundtrip from wherever the prize winner is located the week before the conference, and hotel accommodation for up to 3 nights at the conference hotel rate, or rough equivalent thereof if the conference hotel is booked).

-To nominate a dissertation for the 2018 Bernheimer Prize, please notify both the ACLA secretariat, Alexander Beecroft, and the chair of the committee by the deadline of October 1st, 2017.
+To nominate a dissertation for the 2022-2023 Bernheimer Prize, please notify both the ACLA Secretariat (firstname.lastname@example.org).

 Nominators should submit a letter or report of one or two pages, outlining the exceptional qualities of the nominated dissertation.
-Copies of the nominating letter should be sent, along with copies of the dissertation, to each member of the committee.
-If electronic copies of the materials are available, it is requested that in addition to the hard copies, the electronic copies be e-mailed to the members of the committee.
+Copies of the nominating letter should be emailed, along with copies of the dissertation, to each member of the committee.
+Please note that we will not accept hard copies this year and ask that all documents are emailed.

 - Eugenia Kelbert (Yale University) for her dissertation "Acquiring a Second Literature: Patterns in Translingual Writing from Modernism to the Moderns".
 (CITATION)